-The Self-Designed major usually comprises about sixty + credits of study in the junior and senior years (after the college core requirements have been fulfilled).
+The Self-Designed major usually comprises about 60+ credits of study in the junior and senior years (after the college core requirements have been fulfilled).

 Self-Designed majors must complete a minimum of forty credits in the College of Agriculture and Life Sciences; twenty credits of this total must be at the 100-level or higher and outside of the CALS Core Competency requirements with at least 6 of those credits being at the 200-level.